-Note 1: The Linear MCR is calculated as prescribed in the Solvency II Delegated Acts taking into account the prescribed formula and split of technical provisions

-- Note 2: Refer to previous table. - Note 3: This movement follows the movement in SCR (prescribed). - Note 4: This movement follows the movement in SCR (prescribed). - Note 5: This is the lowest of the linear MCR and the MCR cap, but never less than the MCR floor. - Note 6: The Absolute Floor is prescribed by legislation.
-This amount was updated by EIOPA from 2.5mln to 2.7mln and was applied as of 2022Q4.
+- 1. The Linear MCR is calculated as prescribed in the Solvency II Delegated Acts taking into account the prescribed formula and split of technical provision; - 2.
+Refer to previous table; - 3.
+This movement follows the movement in SCR (prescribed); - 4.
+This movement follows the movement in SCR (prescribed); - 5.
+This is the lowest of the linear MCR and the MCR cap, but never less than the MCR floor; - 6.
+The Absolute Floor is prescribed by legislation.